 BMW 2 Series Coupe review - Reliability and safety

-BMW will be pleased with its improved Driver Power showing, but four-star Euro NCAP rating for the 2 Series Coupe will be a disappointment
+BMW will be pleased with the number of its models that made our best cars to own rankings, but a four-star Euro NCAP rating for the 2 Series Coupe will be a sore spot

-In somewhat of a surprise (particularly for a BMW), industry safety body Euro NCAP awarded the 2 Series Coupe a four-star rating (out of five) in March 2022.
-Scores for adult occupant safety and child passenger protection were good - rated at 82 per cent and 81 per cent respectively, but the Vulnerable Road Users category only received a 67 per cent score.
+Its scores of 82 and 81 per cent for adult occupant safety and child passenger protection respectively were good, however the two-door coupe only received a 67 per cent in the Vulnerable Road Users category.
 Although the 2 Series’ active bonnet safety system worked ‘robustly’ in helping to reduce injuries to pedestrians in the event of a collision, Euro NCAP’s assessment was that ‘protection of the pelvis area was entirely poor.’

 Pay monthly servicing plans are available to help spread the cost of scheduled maintenance.
 Once you’re signed up, the servicing cost remains fixed for the duration of the plan.